srijandas07/clip_baseline_LTA_Ego4d/README.md

+This repository is adapted from the Ego4D git page.
+Please consider referring their datatset.

 ## Installation
 This code requires Python>=3.7 (this a requirement of pytorch video).
 If you are using Anaconda, you can create a clean virtual environment with the required Python version with the following command: